naru200/naru200/README.md

 👋  Hi, I'm Jinsu Bae, a **Software Engineer**

-I am a software engineer with around five years of work experience.
-I primarily work on front-end engineering using React and Next.js, and I also possess practical experience and expertise in server-side engineering with Node.js, as well as building and maintaining infrastructure and operations utilizing AWS.
+I am a software engineer with about 5 years of work experience.
+I primarily work on front-end engineering with React and Next.js, and I also possess practical experience and expertise in server-side engineering with Node.js, as well as building and maintaining infrastructure and operations using AWS and GCP.

+I always focus on the problem itself and strive to solve it in the best way possible without being tied to specific technologies.
+So rather than building my career by focusing on particular technologies or fields, I have gained expertise by experiencing a wide range of problems in various situations and solving them with the proper technologies.

+I typically worked in a small team, collaborating with managers and designers to analyze user behavior, improve products, and drive growth in key metrics.

 ## About me
 - Currently working as a freelancer on multiple projects in Korea and America.